Niels Benedikter

 • LineageOS is a lighter version of Android and can speed up your smartphone if a factory reset is not sufficient.
 If your phone is not in their list, google for inofficial builds.
 I explain the installation on a Samsung Galaxy J5 from 2015 step-by-step.

 Avoiding plastic?
 Reusable or compostable coffee cup?
 Regionally grown potatoes?
-Nice, but marginal.
+Marginal.

 Politics